On Robustness of Individualized Decision Rules: Robust Criteria to Estimate Optimal IDRs

-The interpretation of the optimal IDR with respect to $M_0(d)$ is to select a treatment/decision with the largest $\gamma$-average CVaR.
-Moreover, if we again use hypographical representation as in \eqref{epi} and \eqref{epi quantile}, then we could formulate it as the following constraint optimization problem:
+The optimal IDR with respect to $M_{0,\gamma}(d)$ is to select a treatment/decision with the largest $\gamma$-average CVaR.
+Moreover, if we again use hypographical representation similar as those in \eqref{epi} and \eqref{epi quantile}, then we could formulate \eqref{optimal d under M0} as the following constraint optimization problem.

-Based on the formulation \eqref{constrain M0}, $d_0$ can be interpreted as the best IDR with the average lower tail of the outcome being larger than a certain threshold.
-Besides, based on statement (e) in Proposition \eqref{propertyofM0}, the constraint set in \eqref{constrain M0} implies $\min\{V(d), Q_\gamma(R(d))\} \geq t$.
-Therefore, by using $M_0(d)$, the resulting optimal $d_0$ can control both $(1-\gamma) \times 100\%$ of the population's outcomes and the expected outcome greater than some threshold $t$.
+Based on the formulation \eqref{constrain M0}, $d_{0, \gamma}$ can be interpreted as the best IDR with the average lower tail of the outcome being at least as good as some certain threshold.
+Besides, based on statement (d) in Proposition \eqref{propertyofM0}, the constraint set in \eqref{constrain M0} implies $\min\{V(d), Q_\gamma(R(d))\} \geq t$.
+Therefore, by using $M_{0,\gamma}(d)$, the resulting optimal $d_{0, \gamma}$ can guarantee both $(1-\gamma) \times 100\%$ of the population's outcomes and the expected outcome no worse than some threshold $t$.